4y8/netlist-simulator/README.md

 `./netlist_simulator [-s] <file>` to output a file `out.c`.
 Once compiled it can be run with `./a.out [n]` where n is the optional number of steps.
-By default the C program expects a `rom` directory where each `x=ROM(...)` has a corresponding file consiting in a sequence of zeros and ones.
+By default the C program expects a `rom` directory where each `x=ROM(...)` has a corresponding file called `x` consiting in a sequence of zeros and ones (the ASCII characters).
 This behaviour can be changed by the `-s` option of netlist\_simulator which toggles static mode.
 The rom files are now expected by the netlist\_simulator program directly (in the same format) and are put in the C file.
 This has been implemented hoping